R2H: Building Multimodal Navigation Helpers that Respond to Help Requests: The R2H Benchmark

 \section{The R2H Benchmark}

-Significant differences exist between building a helper agent and developing task performer agents for dialog-based multimodal navigation tasks.
-Task performers developed in the pioneer works \cite{thomason2020vision, gao2022dialfred,fan2022aerial} are challenged as command followers, evaluated based on their performance of following dialog histories from human annotations, as shown in Figure~\ref{new_f2_1}.
-However, building the helper agent requires evaluations in a collaborative setting with task performers because being able to provide responses to help the task performer is the most important aspect of the helper agent.
+Significant differences exist between building a helper agent and developing task performer agents for dialog-based multi-modal navigation tasks.
+Task performers, such as ones in CVDN~\cite{thomason2020vision}, DialFRED~\cite{gao2022dialfred}, and AVDN~\cite{fan2022aerial}, are challenged as command followers, evaluated based on their performance of following dialog histories from human annotations, as shown in Figure~\ref{new_f2_1}.
+However, the helper agent works as a supportive role, responds to questions from the task performer to facilitate task success.
+Therefore, the evaluation of the helper agent’s performance could not be solely dependent on the agent itself, but on how the task performer benefited from the response.
+Therefore building the helper agent requires evaluations in a collaborative setting with task performers.

-Involving human task performers to evaluate the helper agent is ideal but expensive.
-Alternatively, inspired by \citet{padmakumar2022teach}, \citet{nguyen2019help} and \citet{roman2020rmm} that study and build specific helper and performer agents to collaborate (shown in Figure~\ref{new_f2_2}), we introduce the Respond to Help (R2H) benchmark (shown in Figure~\ref{new_f2_3}), involving task performer in the evaluation process.
-This approach allows for a more comprehensive and realistic assessment of the helper agent's capabilities, as it tests the agent's ability to respond effectively in a wide range of scenarios.
-The benchmark includes two novel tasks, the Respond to Dialog History (RDH) task and the Respond during Interaction (RdI) task, building upon three existing vision-and-dialog navigation datasets.
-RDH task evaluates helper agents in a situation where partial human dialog history is provided and RdI task aims at challenging the helper agents with real collaborative scenarios.
+Involving humans as task performers to evaluate the helper agent is ideal but expensive.
+Alternatively, inspired by \citet{padmakumar2022teach}, \citet{nguyen2019help} and \citet{roman2020rmm} that build helper and performer agents to collaborate as shown in Figure~\ref{new_f2_2}, we introduce the Respond to Help Requests (R2H) benchmark, involving task performer in the evaluation process as shown in Figure~\ref{new_f2_3}).
+In this way, the helper agent can be assessed comprehensively and realistically.
+R2H benchmark tests the agent's ability to respond effectively in a wide range of scenarios, including two novel tasks, the Respond to Dialog History (RDH) task and the Respond during Interaction (RdI) task, building upon three existing vision-and-dialog navigation datasets.
+RDH task evaluates helper agents in a situation where partial human dialog history is provided and the RdI task aims at challenging the helper agents with real collaborative scenarios.